 For almost ten years, I worked as a marketer, helping guide cutting edge technology for genetics research to market.
 I loved helping invent new ways for people to do things, and to help create new markets.
 I felt a bit like Santa, giving the gift of a problem solved.
 Today I help empower Jewish organizations to innovate too.

 I started innovating almost as soon as I started teaching Mussar.
 (Mussar has a long history of innovation, going back at least as far as Rabbi Israel Salenter who started the Mussar movement in the 19th Century.)
-It started with spectrum diagrams for each Soul Trait, and progressed to the development of American Mussar and my attempt to create the Pocket Mensch app.
+It started with spectrum diagrams for each Soul Trait, and progressed to the development of American Mussar.
 My second book “The Spiritual Practice of Good Actions: Finding Balance through the Soul Traits of Mussar” is available now on Amazon.

 Greg Marcus has a BA in Biology from Cornell University, and earned his Ph.D. in biology from MIT.
-Greg prefers male gender pronouns.
+Greg uses he/him for gender pronouns.
 He worked for ten years as a marketer in the Silicon Valley genomics industry, after which he became a stay-at-home dad, writer, life balance coach, and biotech consultant.
 Greg’s first book, Busting Your Corporate Idol: Self-Help for the Chronically Overworked, is a five star Amazon best seller.
 Greg resides in the San Francisco Bay Area with his wife, two daughters, and two cats.

-Greg Marcus is a frequent guest and cohost of Cooking with Ryan Scott on KGO 810, and has appeared on radio programs coast to coast.
+Greg Marcus was a frequent guest and cohost of Cooking with Ryan Scott on KGO 810, and has appeared on radio programs and podcast coast to coast.